 Then, Tuesday afternoon about two hours after the previous contact I get another phone call.
 Yep, from Time Warner.
 At this point, Time Warner would make up most of my Friends and Family plan.
 It’s another rep, wanting to ask me about my service.
 I was honest with her, and she apologized profusely, which is apparently a freshman level class at TWC-School.
 She says they’re sorry for the miscommunication(s) and it won’t happen again.

-Wednesday night, I decide to go with TWC anyway, since even though they’ve already shown themselves to be bafflingly incompetent, there’s no long-term contract.
+Wednesday night, I decide to go with TWC anyway, since even though they’ve already shown themselves to be bafflingly incompetent at listening to me, there’s no long-term contract.
 What the Hell, I say.
 At least if they suck, I can cancel.
 And at this point, there’s not more than a 40% chance of that.

 I go online again, chat with a representative, and get set up.
 I set up my cable package, featuring 200 quality channels!
 Except that at least 180 of them are not of any quality whatsoever and will never be watched, so they might as well be showing Who’s The Boss reruns all day.
 I get a price that’s ridiculous but cancelable after football, and tell them I want to do my own installation again.
 The rep double-checks everything with me, I ask a million questions to make sure there’s nothing I’m forgetting, and I’m signed on.
-I ask the rep for the closest office to pick up the equipment on Thursday, and I’m on my way to being a cable subscriber again.
+I ask the rep for the closest office to pick up the equipment on Thursday, she looks it up and tells me everything I need to get hooked up, and I’m on my way to being a cable subscriber again.

 And then, Thursday morning at 7:45am, I get a call from a Time Warner installer to confirm my appointment to have cable installed.
 Again.